Skip to main content

 Recognizing the importance of a bill of rights to improve medical care for patients, medical societies and organizations have produced bills of rights for people with disabilities, mental health conditions and substance abuse disorders.
 Similarly, a number of disease-specific organizations have established a set of rights for Americans with certain serious chronic diseases – from diabetes and cancer to Alzheimer’s disease.

 Simply put, overcoming the barriers to quality obesity care requires changing how people with obesity think about themselves, empowering them to be equal partners with their health providers in decisions about their care, and mobilizing them as advocates to demand the same quality care and access to treatments as patients with the 230 chronic conditions where obesity is a significant factor.
-This is what an Obesity Bill of Rights can make possible.
+This is what the Obesity Bill of Rights makes possible.

 Close Menu